yegor256/blog/_drafts/_future.md

 I've heard stories of people failing job interviews just after saying my name and claiming that they agree with my OOP ideas.
-That was enough to tell their interviewers that they wouldn't be able to work normally in a traditional Java team, which is using a good-old semi-procedural Spring-based Java coding style.
+That was enough to tell their interviewers that they wouldn't be able to work normally in a traditional Java team, which uses a good old semi-procedural Spring-based Java coding style.

 I've even heard stories of programmers being fired after their attempts to teach